-DATA NOTE: The data above was drawn from the beneficiary accomplishments from the PY 2021 PR-03 CDBG Activity Summary Report.
+DATA NOTE: The data above was drawn from the beneficiary accomplishments from the PY 2022 PR23 Summary of Accomplishments and the PR03 CDBG Activity Summary Report.
 The table above does not include a category for people that identify as "other" or "multiple races" nor does it include the beneficiaries of projects determined to have an "area benefit" to the community, such as public improvements to sidewalks and streets in low/mod income areas.
-Therefore, the data in the above table do not necessarily match the numbers of all people actually served by the CDBG program.
-There were 907 "other multiracial" persons assisted, and the actual total is 5,033 persons assisted when "other multiracial" persons are included.
+Therefore, the data in the above table does not necessarily match the numbers of all people actually served by the CDBG program.
+Please also note, the accomplishments listed above are lower than what is reported in the PR23 because the City has removed any accomplishments that has already been reported in previous CAPER reports.
+The table above reports 1,968 persons assisted, however the actual total served was 2,331 persons.
+There were 363 "other" or "multiracial" persons assisted which was not included in the table above.

-According to the most recent 2016-2020 American Community Survey 5-Year Estimates, 74.2% of the population was white, followed by 9.0% for black and 2.1% for Asians.
-Some other race was 6.4% and Two or more races was 8.0%.
+According to the most recent 2016-2020 American Community Survey 5-Year Estimates, the total population of Meriden was 60,790 and 67.8% were white, 9.5% were black and 2.6% were Asian.
+Some other race were 6.9% and Two or more races were 12.6%.
 All other minority groups combined was less than 1%.
-Persons who identified ethnically as Hispanic were 33.4% of the citywide population.
+Persons who identified ethnically as Hispanic were 35.6% of the citywide population.

-Approximately 16.6% of CDBG funding went towards assisting black persons and 2.1% went towards Asians.
-Other multiracial persons assisted was 16.7% and Two or more races was 1.3%.
+Approximately 24.0% of CDBG funding went towards assisting black persons and 1.1% went towards Asians.
+Other multiracial persons assisted were 14.8% and Two or more races were 0.8%.
 All other minority races accounted for less than 1%.
-For persons who identified as Hispanic, over 29.0% of CDBG funding went towards assisting this group.
-In general, the persons assisted with CDBG funds were in line with the City demographics.
+For persons who identified as Hispanic, 42.7% of CDBG funding went towards assisting this group.
+With the exception of smaller race groups such as Asians, the percentage of persons assisted with CDBG funds were in line with the City demographics.